RHC-CIT-128-SP22/project-eiwata/README.md

 >Describe the software engineering techniques used for the design and development of this program.

-This game was made using `pygame.py` and organized into the following user - defined modules:
+This game was made using `pygame.py` and organized into the following files:
 ```
 main.py
 initgame.py